Operator learning for models of tear film breakup: Operator learning learners

 \subsection{Dense network on PCA augmented with external parameters (Dense-PCAX)}

-In \cite{driscollFittingODEModels2023}, the values of the initial thickness $h_0'$, initial fluorescein concentration $f_0'$, and observation time length $t_s'$ are all determined by processes external to the inverse problem for the ODE, which optimized for the remaining parameters describing the evaporation rate and flow.
+In \citet{driscollFittingODEModels2023}, the values of the initial thickness $h_0'$, initial fluorescein concentration $f_0'$, and observation time length $t_s'$ are all determined by processes external to the inverse problem for the ODE, which optimized for the remaining parameters describing the evaporation rate and flow.

-Our ODE and PDE models produce training data by varying over both types of parameters without making a distinction.
-In order to determine whether forecasting ability improves when given access to exactly the same data as the ODE inverse problem in~\cite{driscollFittingODEModels2023}, we ran a variant of Dense-PCA in which the PCA component vector $x$ in~\eqref{eq:denselayers} was concatenated with the values of $h_0'$, $f_0'$, and $t_s'$, which are included as inputs to the learner.
+Our ODE and PDE models produce training data by varying over {both the shared dimensional parameters and the model-specific parameters} without making a distinction.
+In order to determine whether forecasting ability improves when given access to exactly the same data as the ODE inverse problem in~\citet{driscollFittingODEModels2023}, we ran a variant of Dense-PCA in which the PCA component vector $x$ in~\eqref{eq:denselayers} was concatenated with the values of $h_0'$, $f_0'$, and $t_s'$, which are included as inputs to the learner.